uwePhillPhelps/anymaPal/README.md

 - Anyma receives CC.

 ## Extra info
-AnymaPal also requests and relays your patch state as SYSEX (so you can capture the entire Anyma state in your sequencer.
+AnymaPal also requests and relays your patch state as SYSEX (so you can capture the entire Anyma state in your sequencer).

 Happy recording! :)